Steel Magnolias (play)

-Steel Magnolias is a stage play by American writer Robert Harling, based on his experience with his sister's death.
-The play is a comedy-drama about the bond among a group of Southern women in northwest Louisiana.
+Steel Magnolias is a 1987 stage play by American writer Robert Harling, based on his experience with his sister's death.
+The play is a tragicomedy about the bond among a group of Southern women in northwest Louisiana.

 The title suggests the "female characters are as delicate as magnolias but as tough as steel".
 The magnolia specifically references a magnolia tree they are arguing about at the beginning.

 Synopsis

 The entire play takes place in the late 1980s, at Truvy's in-home beauty parlor in the fictional northwestern Louisiana parish of Chinquapin, where a group of women regularly gather.